 We ogle over picture-perfect magazine covers and read dozens of design blogs, and we want our homes to be beautiful, and we want it right now.
 We watch TV design shows where hosts with big budgets walk into a store and pick whatever they want.
-So we go out and buy cheap furniture designed to be disposable and inexpensive textiles made of polyester or colored with toxic dyes just so we can “finish” a room.
+So after we find a home using Utah Property Management services, we go out and buy cheap furniture designed to be disposable and inexpensive textiles made of polyester or colored with toxic dyes just so we can “finish” a room.
 While it may accomplish the task of being “complete,” what happens in a few years when you have to do it all over again because your furniture is falling apart?

 Instead, I think a better approach to decorating is to curate our homes over time.
 And trust me when I tell you that I can say this from experience.

 When my husband and I first got married, we owned only a few pieces of hand-me-down furniture and a new (but cheap and uncomfortable) bed that family members had given us.
 A few years later when we could finally afford to buy new furniture, we bought as much as we could for as little money as possible.
 There was no IKEA in Atlanta at the time, so this involved stores like Walmart, Big Lots, Rooms to Go and no-name mattress and furniture stores in strip malls near where we lived.

 While some of the furniture is solidly built and has held up (the dining table from RTG will likely last for years to come), in hindsight I really wish we had been more thoughtful in our approach.
 We wanted to furnish EVERY room all at once, so we did, with little thought about whether the furniture would be appropriate in the future, or even LAST to see a future.